viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

 ## Configure the services you need

-### Configure the Motion service
+### (Optional) Configure a Motion service

-First, add the motion service to your robot for motion planning.
+The motion service is enabled by default on your robot for motion planning.
-To add the motion service to your robot, do the following:
+The navigation service is the stateful version of it, so the two services work closely together.
+If you want to be able to access this service in your code with your own name and configure logging (by default, the name is `builtin`), do the following:

 1. On your robot's **Config** page, navigate to the **Services** tab.
 2. At the bottom of the page, create a service.
    Choose `Motion` as the type.
 3. Then click **Create Service**.
-4. Optionally, in **Attributes**, add a path to a file where logs will be saved on your robot's computer like the following:
+4. Add a path to a file where logs will be saved on your robot's computer like the following:

     ``` json
     {
-    "log_file_path": "/home/viam/your_log_file_name.log"
+    "log_file_path": "/home/viam/your_log_filename.log"
     }
     ```

-1. Click **Save Config** at the bottom of the window.
+5. Click **Save Config** at the bottom of the window.

-For more detailed information see [the navigation service configuration instructions](/services/navigation/#configuration/).
+For more detailed information see [the motion service configuration instructions](/services/motion/#configuration/).

-### Configure the Navigation service
+### Configure a Navigation service

 Now, add the navigation service so that your wheeled base can navigate between waypoints and avoid obstacles.
 To add the navigation service to your robot, do the following: